nathan-garrett/omnifood-project/README.md

 # omnifood-project
 HTML/CSS portfolio project

 Udemy course project I completed.
-Refresh and relearning HTML and CSS along with new techniques Ihad no learnt before.
+Refresh and relearning HTML and CSS along with new techniques I had not learnt before.